mobyinc/greenhorn/README.md

 ```

 ### Transactions
-When doing a batch of operations, you can wrap your processing in a tranasaction that will roll back incomplete changes if an error occurs:
+When doing a batch of operations, you can wrap your processing in a transaction that will roll back incomplete changes if an error occurs:

 ```ruby
 craft.transaction do